cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

     - task will run later than expected (by some configured interval)
   - **custom**

-    - scheduler received a custom event message received from the task job
+    - scheduler received a custom event message from the task job
   - **<name>**

-    - scheduler recieved the <name> output received from the task job
+    - scheduler received the <name> output from the task job

 The value should be a list of commands, command lines, or command line